-Solid Hardwood Flooring Care and Repair Tips in Bay Shore, Brookhaven, Selden, Smithtown, Stony Brook, Nassau & Suffolk Counties, NY
+Solid Hardwood Flooring Care and Repair Tips in Bay Shore, Brookhaven, Selden, Smithtown, Stony Brook, Suffolk County, NY & Suffolk County, Long Island

 Cleaning wood floors is easy.
 Regular maintenance includes sweeping with a soft bristle broom or dusting with a dry microfiber mop.
 If the floor has beveled edges, vacuum it (with the beater bar turned off) to remove dust from between the individual floor boards.
 Clean the floors periodically with a professional wood floor cleaning product.
 Ask us and we can recommend a product suitable for your floors.
 First Class Wood Flooring, Inc. has the products you need.